Tuesday 08 October 2019

 However, a relatively tough set of restrictions applies:

-Where these conditions are met then the level of benefit is €800 per month, up to a maximum of six months.
+Where these conditions are met then the level of benefit is €800 per month, for up to a maximum of six months.

 The new scheme is effective from 1st November 2019.

 Not surprisingly, there is widespread criticism of the scheme, particularly the requirement for enforced administration/liquidation to have taken place, a process that, by itself, costs up to several thousand euros.
-It means that voluntary liquidation or mere termination of an unsuccessful business would not meet the conditions for obtaining the benefit.
+It means that voluntary liquidation, or mere termination of an unsuccessful business, would not meet the conditions for obtaining the benefit.

 In addition, for micro-entrepreneurs, the minimum income threshold of €10K is after deduction of the standard cost allowance that applies for income tax.
 There are also particular rules for authors and artists.

 Some social security contributions may be payable on the benefit, but the details have yet to be elaborated by decree.